xuetingandyang/React-study-notes/07-deep-dive-into-components.md

 - renders the list of `Person`s,
 - and also manages the button component.

-The render method should be rather lean and contain not too much JSX.
+The render method should be rather clean and contain not too much JSX.

 For example, we might want to create a `Person` list component.
-This way we'd outsource a lot of code and get a leaner `render()` method.
+This way we'd outsource a lot of code and get a cleaner `render()` method.
 Another improvement is to outsoucrse our cockpit into its own component.

 **The goal: have a more focused App component as well as a more focused components in general.**